-According to Merriam-Webster, a birthmark is an "unusual mark or blemish on the skin at birth," and is also called a nevus.
-And though you may not see it beneath his fur, it's possible your dog has a birthmark.
-If you see any unusual spots on your pup, they may be birthmarks, however, it's always wise to have your vet confirm your suspicions.
+Do dogs have birthmarks?
+Merriam-Webster defines a birthmark as an "unusual mark or blemish on the skin at birth," and it is also called a nevus.
+Though you may not see a dog birthmark beneath his fur, it's possible your dog has a birthmark.
+If you see any unusual spots on your pup, they may be birthmarks; however, it's always wise to have your vet confirm your suspicions.

-The Merck Manual Pet Health Edition notes that a nevus in animals refers to any place where the skin is malformed to include unusually pigmented spots.
-As well, the birthmark can supersede the skin's normal structure, resulting in hairless spots when the hair follicles are involved.
-There are a number of hereditary skin conditions that dogs contend with, and if they're contained, they often can be removed surgically, frozen or lasered from a dog's skin.
+Can dogs have birthmarks?
+A birthmark, or nevus, in animals refers to any place where the skin is malformed, including unusually pigmented spots.
+The birthmark can supersede the skin's normal structure, resulting in hairless spots when the hair follicles are involved.
+There are a number of hereditary skin conditions that dogs contend with, and if they're contained, they often can be removed surgically, frozen, or lasered from a dog's skin.

 Video of the Day

 Most congenital skin abnormalities are uncommon in dogs.
 Among the rare possibilities are dermoid cysts, which are skin pockets above the backbone that collect debris; ichthyosiform dermatosis, a condition covering parts of the body with large scales; vitiligo, splotches of bleached skin; and albinism, which is different from extreme white spotting.
 Pink or pale irises are the hallmark of true albinism.

 Because of their hereditary nature, it's common for certain birthmarks to be prominent among specific breeds.
 For example, Rhodesian ridgebacks are more vulnerable to dermoid cysts than other breeds.

 Other skin abnormalities